Vighnesh-M-S/Data_science_eCommerce/README.md

 # Data_science_eCommerce
-Your task is to perform exploratory data analysis (EDA), build predictive models, and derive actionable insights.
+You are provided with an eCommerce Transactions dataset consisting of three files: Customers.csv, Products.csv, and Transactions.csv.Your task is to perform exploratory data analysis (EDA), build predictive models, and derive actionable insights.
 This assignment will test your data analysis, machine learning, and business insight generation skills.